yarisvt/tyk-docs/tyk-docs/content/shared/pump-config.md

 EV: <b>TYK_PMP_PUMPS_MONGOAGGREGATE_META_STOREANALYTICSPERMINUTE</b><br />
 Type: `bool`<br />

-Determines if the aggregations should be made per minute instead of per hour.
+Determines if the aggregations should be made per minute (true) or per hour (false).

+### pumps.mongoaggregate.meta.aggregation_time
+EV: <b>TYK_PMP_PUMPS_MONGOAGGREGATE_META_AGGREGATIONTIME</b><br />
+Type: `int`<br />

+Determines the amount of time the aggregations should be made (in minutes).
+It defaults to the max value is 60 and the minimum is 1.
+If StoreAnalyticsPerMinute is set to true, this field will be skipped.

+### pumps.mongoaggregate.meta.enable_aggregate_self_healing
+EV: <b>TYK_PMP_PUMPS_MONGOAGGREGATE_META_ENABLEAGGREGATESELFHEALING</b><br />
+Type: `bool`<br />

+Determines if the self healing will be activated or not.
+Self Healing allows pump to handle Mongo document's max-size errors by creating a new document when the max-size is reached.
+It also divide by 2 the AggregationTime field to avoid the same error in the future.

 ### pumps.mongoaggregate.meta.ignore_aggregations
 EV: <b>TYK_PMP_PUMPS_MONGOAGGREGATE_META_IGNOREAGGREGATIONSLIST</b><br />